How Much is my Personal Injury Case Worth?

 It is important to collect and document all facts pertaining to your injury.
 You should to see a doctor as soon as possible after you have been injured.
 Your medical records and receipts from medical bills can all be used to prove the extent of your injuries and how much they have cost you.
 A doctor will also be able to give proof of any future effects your injuries will have.
 For medical malpractice claims and wrongful death cases, we will take all steps to immediately secure all necessary medical records to help prove your case.

 You can be awarded damages if it is determined that your injuries will impact your ability to work or if they will affect the future enjoyment of your life.
 In 2007, a Florida man was involved in a car accident with a driver who was using his cell phone at the time of the crash.
 The man suffered injuries and was no longer able to work and required daily assistance.
 The court awarded him and his wife $14 million in damages.

-While the paperwork provided from your doctor can help to determine what compensatory damages you may receive in order to cover your medical expenses, future needs and lost wages, it is harder to quantify what you should receive for your pain and suffering.
-This can include emotional distress, loss of enjoyment of life, loss of your ability to care for your children or any impacts on your relationship with your spouse.
+While the paperwork provided by your doctor can help to determine what compensatory damages you may receive in order to cover your medical expenses, future needs, and lost wages, it is harder to quantify what you should receive for your pain and suffering.
+This can include emotional distress, loss of enjoyment of life, loss of your ability to care for your children, or any impacts on your relationship with your spouse.